Varun072006/Trending-youtube-video-statistics/README.md

 # 📊 Trending YouTube Video Statistics – Data Analysis Project

+## 📝 Introduction
+YouTube is the world’s largest video-sharing platform, with millions of videos uploaded daily.
+Understanding what makes a video trend can help creators, marketers, and analysts optimize their content strategies.
+This project explores trending YouTube videos in India for 2024, using data science techniques to uncover insights about video performance, engagement, and trends.

+---

 ## 📌 Overview
 This project analyzes **Trending YouTube Video Statistics (2024)** using **Pandas, NumPy, Matplotlib, Seaborn, and SymPy**.
 The goal is to explore, clean, and transform the dataset while applying **EDA, Feature Engineering, Linear Algebra, and Calculus** concepts.